 Now you should have something which will look like this and it’s time to add some colour!
 You need it all to be same colour but it needs to be different shades for the different areas, you should have the lightest colour as the main one, a slightly darker shade as the colour on the sides and then an even darker shade on the bottom.
 For the curved areas you need to use a gradient which will make it look 3D.

 For the curved areas you need to use a gradient which will make it look 3D.
 For the gradient you need to use the two secondary colours and have the darker shade on the right and the slightly lighter shade on the left hand side of the gradient.
 You can edit the gradient anyway you like just make sure that it is a linear gradient and not a radial.

 Your lettering should now be coloured and completed and should look like this.

-Acuity’s Adobe Illustrator training courses are led by industry professionals with many years […]Read more
+Acuity’s Authorised Adobe Illustrator training courses are led by industry professionals with many […]Read more

-This advanced Adobe Illustrator training course focuses on the advanced features of Illustrator and […]Read more
+This Advanced Authorised Adobe Illustrator training course focuses on the advanced features of Illustrator […]Read more

-This Adobe Photoshop training course aims to enable delegates to be able to produce […]Read more
+This Authorised Adobe Photoshop training course aims to enable delegates to be able to […]Read more